dotnet/maui-samples/6.0/Navigation/TabbedPage/README.md

 description: "How to use a TabbedPage to navigate through a collection of pages (navigation)"
 page_type: sample
 languages:
+- csharp
-- csharp, xaml
+- xaml
 products:
+- dotnet-maui
-- .NET MAUI
+- dotnet-core
 urlFragment: navigation-tabbedpage
 ---
 # TabbedPage